Outrageous (TV series): Production

 The series, written by Sarah Williams and based on the Mary S. Lovell biography The Mitford Girls (titled The Sisters in the USA), is produced by Firebird Pictures.
 Directors for the series are Joss Agnew and Ellie Heydon with Natasha Romaniuk as series producer.
 The executive producers are Elizabeth Kilgarriff, Matthew Mosley and Craig Holleworth as well as Helen Perry for UKTV and Robert Schildhouse Jess O’Riordan and Stephen Nye for BritBox.

 Matthew Mosley, executive producer and head of development at Firebird Pictures, is the great-grandson of Oswald Mosley—played by Joshua Sasse in the series—through his first wife Cynthia.
 He described seeing Sasse in character as his great-grandfather on set for the first time as "quite surreal."

 The cast includes Bessie Carter, Orla Hill, Joanna Vanderham, Isobel Jesper Jones, Shannon Watson and Zoe Brough as the Mitford Sisters with Anna Chancellor and James Purefoy cast as their parents.

-Filming was underway in June 2024.
+Filming was underway in June 2024 across the UK including St Mary the Virgin's Church, Aylesbury, Buckinghamshire and Tring Park Mansion, Hertfordshire.
 First look images from filming were released in August 2024.

 Broadcast

-The series premiered on UKTV's free streaming platform U and U&DRAMA in the United Kingdom on 19 June and BritBox in North America.
+In the US, the series premiered on 19 June 2025 on BritBox, while in the UK it premiered on U&Drama, and later aired on BBC One and BBC iPlayer on 14 June 2026.

 Reception

-The review aggregator website Rotten Tomatoes reported a 88% approval rating based on 25 critic reviews.
-The website's critics consensus reads, "Dramatizing one of Britain's most controversial families with slick presentation and superb acting, Outrageous is an engaging glimpse into the corrosive lure of fascism and communism."
+The review aggregator website Rotten Tomatoes reported an 88% approval rating based on 25 critic reviews.
+The website's critics consensus reads, "Dramatizing one of Britain's most controversial families with slick presentation and superb acting, Outrageous is an engaging glimpse into the corrosive lure of fascism."
 Metacritic, which uses a weighted average, gave a score of 74 out of 100 based on 7 critics, indicating "generally favorable".